samf/dayone2hugo/README.md

 Use `daypub --help` for help at any time.

+In Day One, export your entry as JSON.
+This will produce a zip file, which `daypub` will use as its first argument.
+The command is

+    daypub <markdown|hugo> <zip-file> <output-directory>

+The output directory will be created if necessary.
+If you want to output files to the current directory, specify `.`.

 ### method 1: markdown

 This makes an `index.md` file, with image links adjusted to the